knightsUCF/SpaceGame/marketing/readme.md

 # Advertising the Book

 * send out book to all top editors / reviewers / any and all media outlets that have an audience reach, even book reviewers on YouTube, anyone by audience reach, including streamers

+* as money comes in pay the agent / publishing house to send the book officially through them